SPHEREx mapping of diffuse PAH and H II emission in the Galactic plane: Introduction

 Complementary extragalactic studies have investigated this effect in external galaxies.
 Extragalactic Spitzer observations have shown that PAH abundance is spatially variable and strongly suppressed within \HII~regions, as demonstrated in the Small Magellanic Cloud by \citet{Sandstrom2010}.
 More recently, JWST and MUSE observations from the PHANGS project showed a strong anticorrelation between PAH fraction and ionization parameter across $\sim$1500~\HII~regions in four nearby star-forming galaxies~\citep{Egorov2023}.
 This result has since been extended to 42~nearby galaxies~\citep{Egorov2025}, establishing PAH depletion near ionized gas as a common feature of star-forming environments.
-With its all-sky spectral coverage, \spherex\ now enables the study of the distribution of $3.3$-$\um$~PAH emission across the entire Milky Way.